16

 The Wood Stork has been on the Endangered Species List in the Southeastern United States since 1984, primarily due to habitat loss.
 It feeds by swinging its beak back and forth through shallow water until sensitive hairs detect movement.
 Then, its beak snaps shut in an amazing 25 milliseconds to capture its food.
 Wood Storks nest in noisy rookeries where large numbers of birds gather to feed and brood.
 These sites are usually encompassed by water.
 I took the photos above, with the exception of the two feeding Wood Storks, at Paurotis Pond in Everglades National Park.
 The rookeries are protected and lie far from human access.
 My request to photograph from a kayak in the middle of the pond was understandably denied.
 So, these photos of distant nesting Wood Storks were taken with my Bigma’s 500mm reach, a reasonable alternative.

-6 Responses to “The Stork Delivers”
+6 thoughts on “The Stork Delivers

-Karen, this is really lovely your words with the duty of nature and the photos … truely lovely.
+1. Karen, this is really lovely your words with the duty of nature and the photos … truely lovely.
 Barbara

 Leave a Reply